retaildevcrews/helium/docs/UserStory.md

 # Helium User Story

-## EPIC
+## USER STORY
 *As a web application developer, I want a reference web application that is secure by default while leveraging engineering best practices so that I can easily fork and code and deploy.*

-## USER STORY
-*As a web application developer, I want a secure reference application, so that I can securely store, access, and maintain secrets.*

 ### Acceptance Criteria:
 - Securely build, deploy and run an Azure App Service (Web App for Containers) application